jayantb1019/blog/content/posts/2020-09-07-lead-scoring/index.md

 ![svg](output_299_0.svg)

-- Inside of pursuing leads randomly, pursuing the top 40% leads scored by the model would let the sales team reach 80% of leads likely to convert.
+- Instead of pursuing leads randomly, pursuing the top 40% leads scored by the model would let the sales team reach 80% of leads likely to convert.

 ## Lift Chart